After

 rough grains could easily

 be rubbed off after a period of time.
-Therefor, we decided to cut
+Therefore, we decided to cut

 roof tiles from medium grade emery paper with a cloth backing.
 Strips 1